TOXICITY OF FENUGREEK

 The FDA (Food and Drugs Administration in the U.S.) sees the plant as safe and well stated in the GRAS list (Generally Recognized as Safe).
 However, some sensitive individuals may experience some side effects and can interfere with some medications.

-More information on fenugreek in the listing above.
+More information on fenugreek side effects and contraindications

 Other interesting articles